dragon6810/dragon6810.github.io/README.md

 - Impulse command blocks are the default, and the only ones in 1.8.
 They simply execute the command once, and nothing else.
 - Chain command blocks act as a chain.
 (Hence it's name).
 The arrow points in the direction that the redstone source will    come out of, so make sure that's where you put your next command block.
 - Repeating command blocks repeat the command on always active, or a constant redstone signal if on needs redstone.

 ##DataTags
-Some commands can inclued dataTags
+Some commands can inclued dataTags.
+DataTags are special NBT tags to add to some commands.

 - Bulleted